 Or we do all of the above.

-We are now primed to Respond (step 5 of Self-Reg).
+We are now primed to Restore (step 5 of Self-Reg).
 In the beginning, we may take this literally.
 For example, consciously lower our tone of voice.
 But the essential consequence of all the mini steps we have gone through in Step 4 is that we now begin to ask: “Where do we go from here?”
 More often than not it becomes clear that something has to change.
 And that is the big lesson for today’s Coronavirus Conversation.

 Just saying that something has to change will not make it so, no matter how much we may long for this to be the case.
 Enduring social change is only possible if the individuals involved have changed.
 We are talking here about sustained feelings of fellowship, which cannot be coerced.
 The necessary positive emotions cannot surface if we are agitated; blind to what is happening around and inside us; not just unable but refusing to listen; locked into convictions that block hesitation; self-absorbed and self-serving.
 If we have learned anything from the Enlightenment revolutions of the 18th and 19th centuries, it is that, unless the storm is followed by a period of calm, the changes that might have been possible are lost.